 Over the two years we will look at classic drama, poetry and prose fiction.
 As well as studying texts closely with your teachers in class, students will have the opportunity to encounter extracts and whole texts independently and in variety of creative and stimulating ways.

-We follow the AQA Literature B course and select the Tragedy and Elements of Social and Political Protest units.
-Taught texts include King Lear, Songs of Innocence and Experience, The Great Gatsby and Harvest.
+The selected areas that we cover are Tragedy and Elements of Social and Political Protest units.
+The taught texts include King Lear, Songs of Innocence and Experience, The Great Gatsby and The Kite Runner.

-There is also a non-examined component (coursework) worth 20% in which students write two critical essays on texts of their choice.
+Continuous assessment will be used to inform the students progression in both years.
+There are two exams at the end of Year 13 which make up 80% of the final grade.
+The non-examined component (coursework) worth 20% of marks asks students to write two critical essays on texts of their choice.
 This area of the course provides a challenging and wide-ranging opportunity for an introduction to different ways of reading texts and for independent study.